-You could spend an entire day exploring Lazienki Park, but if you’re keen to fit more into your day, I’d suggest paying a visit to Wilanow Palace, Warsaw’s very own ‘Versailles’ – without the hordes of people!
+You could spend an entire day exploring Lazienki Park, but if you’re keen to fit more into your day, I’d suggest paying a visit to Wilanow Palace, Warsaw’s very own Versailles.

-This gem is situated a little way out of the city centre and will require a bus or taxi journey, unless you don’t mind the long walk.
-From Lazienki Park you can take the 519 bus, which you can catch from Spacerowa 01.
-The bus journey is a short 16 minutes but saves you the nearly 7km hike.
+This Warsaw attraction is situated a little way out of the city centre and will require a bus or taxi journey.
+From Lazienki Park you can take the 116 bus.
+The bus journey is about 36 minutes but saves you the nearly 7km walk.

 As well as a spectacular palace and luscious gardens, you’ll also find the Museum of King Jan III’s Palace at Wilanow, the oldest museum of art in Poland.

-Currently, at the time of writing this article, the Palace gives away a limited amount of free tickets for the Palace on a Thursday, on a first come first serve basis, so get there early if you want to save yourself some money.
+Budget tip: The Palace gives away a limited amount of free tickets for the Palace on Thursdays, on a first come first serve basis, so get there early if you want to save yourself some money.

-The Palace is open daily from 9:30 am, with the park opening from 9 am.
+The Palace is open daily from 10am – 4pm, with the park opening at 9am.

 Other attractions you can add to day two in Warsaw: